kukuu/prisma-ORM/README.md

 Object Relational Mapping (ORM) is a technique used in creating a "bridge" between object-oriented programs and, in most cases, relational databases.

-Put another way, you can see the ORM as the layer or middleware that connects object oriented programming (OOP) to relational databases.
+Put another way, you can see the ORM as the layer or middleware that connects Object Oriented Programming (OOP) to relational databases.

 When interacting with a database using OOP languages, you'll have to perform different CRUD operations like creating, reading, updating, and deleting (CRUD) data from a database.
 By design, you use SQL for performing these operations in relational databases.